-- In early 2018 she secured a manslaughter conviction by reason of diminished responsibility for a client charged with murdering his grandmother by trying to behead her, leading Daniella Waddoup.
+In 2018, she secured a manslaughter conviction by reason of diminished responsibility for a client charged with murdering his grandmother by trying to behead her, leading Daniella Waddoup.

-- In November 2017 she represented a man accused of causing brain damage to his flat mate by beating him and making a video of drinking the victim’s blood.
+In 2017, she represented a man accused of causing brain damage to his flatmate by beating him and making a video of drinking the victim’s blood.

-- In Autumn 2016 she secured an acquittal for a man accused of the ‘mercy killing’ of his father
+In 2016 she secured an acquittal for a man accused of the ‘mercy killing’ of his father.

 She is known for her tactical skill and determination in achieving positive results for clients while providing them with a sympathetic and sensitive approach.

 Sarah is regularly asked to provide pre-charge advice and can assist solicitors and clients through all of the early stages of proceedings.
 She is able to advise on the consequential effects of allegations of sexual offending and on reputation management.
 She is available for post-trial appeal advice and ‘second opinion’ work.

 In 2021 Sarah’s instructions include representing: